-It’s easy for us to get caught up in our endless to-do lists, social activities, and work responsibilities that we suddenly get hit with what feels like all of the stress in the world.
-But, while our responsibilities and commitments are important, what is even more critical is that we take care of ourselves first.
+We all know how easy it is to get caught up with our endless to-do lists, social activities, and work responsibilities then suddenly feel completely overwhelmed.
+And while our responsibilities and commitments are important, what's even more critical is that we take care of ourselves first.

 Today on the blog, we’ve narrowed down our favorite ways that help us keep stress at bay.

-You’ve heard us say this before, right?
-Getting at least 30 minutes of exercise a day is critical to your brain health and functioning, your physical wellbeing, your mental health, your ability to relieve stress, and so much more.
-If hitting the yoga mat once a day is where you find your sense of calm, or if its a walk around the neighborhood, getting active is a great way to get some perspective while relieving stress.
+You’ve heard us say this before.
+Getting at least 30 minutes of exercise a day is not only critical for your brain health and function, it's also important for your physical well-being, mental health, ability to relieve stress, and so much more.
+So whether you find your sense of calm by hitting the yoga mat once a day or by taking a walk around the block, getting active is a great way to gain some perspective while relieving stress.

-Take at least one night a week to focus on your self care.
+3. Take at least one night a week to focus on your self care

+Breathe in, breathe out.
 The simplest stress relief-tactic on this list, taking deep breaths increases the supply of oxygen to our brains and stimulates the parasympathetic nervous system, which encourages a state of calmness in our bodies.
-If we take 20 minutes each day to practice deep breathing through our abdomen, we are more connected in our body and are able to quiet our minds.
+If we take 20 minutes each day to practice deep breathing through our abdomen, we can become more connected to our body and are able to quiet our minds.

-It's important to keep up with our day to day commitments, but the most important commitment we have is to ourselves and our own health.
+While it's important to keep up with our day to day commitments, the most important commitment we have is to ourselves and our own health.
 Have some favorite stress-relief hacks?
 Comment below and let us know!